KimberleyJensen/Mel-Band-Roformer-Vocal-Model/README.md

 The model will perform inference on every .wav file inside the --input_folder and save them to the --store_dir folder.

 [num_overlap](https://github.com/KimberleyJensen/Mel-Band-Roformer-Vocal-Model/blob/41d04ae1c8ea89261b488e90953192efe650fa4f/configs/config_vocals_mel_band_roformer.yaml#L38) - Increasing this value can improve the quality of the outputs due to helping with artifacts created when putting the chunks back together.
-This will make longer inference times longer (you don't need to go higher than 8)
+This will make inference times longer (you don't need to go higher than 8)

 [chunk_size](https://github.com/KimberleyJensen/Mel-Band-Roformer-Vocal-Model/blob/41d04ae1c8ea89261b488e90953192efe650fa4f/configs/config_vocals_mel_band_roformer.yaml#L39) - The length of audio input into the model (default is 352800 which is 8 seconds, 352800 was also used to train the model)

 # Thanks to

-[lucidrains](https://github.com/lucidrains) For [implementing the paper](https://github.com/lucidrains/BS-RoFormer) (and all his open source work)
+[lucidrains](https://github.com/lucidrains) for [implementing the paper](https://github.com/lucidrains/BS-RoFormer) (and all his open source work)

 [ZFTurbo](https://github.com/ZFTurbo) for releasing [training code](https://github.com/ZFTurbo/Music-Source-Separation-Training) which was used to train the model

 Ju-Chiang Wang, Wei-Tsung Lu, Minz Won (ByteDance AI Labs) - The authors of the Mel-Band RoFormer paper

+[aufr33](https://github.com/aufr33) + [Anjok](https://github.com/Anjok07) for helping contribute to the dataset

 # How to help